 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-The best credit card bonuses typically require new cardholders to spend a few thousand dollars in their first three months with the new card.
+The best credit card bonuses typically require new cardholders to spend a few thousand dollars in their first few months with the new card.
 The rewards generally appear shortly after the customer hits that threshold, often on the next statement date.